 Taiwan based 5-Star Airline, EVA Air, has launched a new service image, its third generation of uniforms.

 At EVA, uniforms signify much more than appropriate work attire.
-“Designed for style, comfort and function, these uniforms will further enhance the professional image in the international marketplace.” said EVA Air Chairman Steve Lin.
+“Designed for style, comfort, and function, these uniforms will further enhance the professional image in the international marketplace,” said EVA Air Chairman Steve Lin.

-In order to meet service team’s needs, EVA arranged for the design team to visit airports to observe staff at check-in counters and in VIP lounges.
+In order to meet the service team’s needs, EVA arranged for the design team to visit airports to observe staff at check-in counters and in VIP lounges.
 It put designers on flights so that they could understand the demands of exceptional cabin service.
 And it invited the design team in for conversations with senior management and service staff to give them an understanding of EVA’s concept of service excellence.

 Women’s uniforms feature standing collars that convey the idea of flying through the sky.
 Collar colors distinguish team members’ ranks.
 For the cabin crew, red collars identify chief pursers, pink represents deputy pursers and light green signifies flight attendants.
 For the female ground staff, red collars designate supervisors and light green denotes traffic officers.